-All students, regardless of degree-seeking status, must submit official transcripts documenting a conferred bachelor's degree or higher from an appropriately accredited institution.
+Regardless of degree-seeking status, all students must submit official transcripts documenting a conferred bachelor's degree or higher from an appropriately accredited institution.
 Students who do not submit official transcripts at the time of application will have a transcript hold placed on their account, which restricts access to final grades, unofficial transcripts, and the ability to receive or send an official transcript.

-Applicants may submit unofficial transcripts to the registrar's office for determining admissibility; however, any offer of acceptance is conditional pending receipt of official transcripts.
+Applicants may submit unofficial transcripts to the registrar's office to determine admissibility; however, any offer of acceptance is conditional pending receipt of official transcripts.